 For general information on handling, collection, packaging, labelling, transportation and storage, see section IV.F of the general technical guidelines.

-The types, volumes and concentration levels of PFOS wastes will determine which stages of their waste management pose a risk to the environment or human health and therefore necessitate appropriate actions in order to eliminate, reduce and control the environmental load of PFOS and its related substances.
-Because of the lack of specific knowledge of the environmental and health impacts of the management of certain PFOS wastes, specific guidance on the handling, collection, packaging, labelling, transportation and storage of such wastes is not widely documented.
-PFOS wastes should be handled, collected, packaged, labelled, transported and stored in accordance with the environmentally sound management provisions of national legislation applicable to them.
+The types, volumes and concentration levels of PFOS wastes will determine which stages of their waste management pose a risk to the environment or human health and therefore necessitate appropriate actions in order to eliminate, reduce and control the environmental load of PFOS and PFOA and their related substances.
+Because of the lack of specific knowledge of the environmental and health impacts of the management of certain PFOS or PFOA wastes, specific guidance on the handling, collection, packaging, labelling, transportation and storage of such wastes is not widely documented.
+PFOS and PFOA wastes should be handled, collected, packaged, labelled, transported and stored in accordance with the environmentally sound management provisions of national legislation applicable to them.

-In cases where PFOS waste was a household consumer product or article (e.g., textiles), specific handling, collection, packaging, labelling, transportation and storage considerations may not be required; such waste should be handled, collected, packaged, labelled, transported and stored in accordance with the environmentally sound management provisions of national legislation for that type of waste.
+In cases where PFOS or PFOA waste was a household consumer product or article (e.g., textiles), specific handling, collection, packaging, labelling, transportation and storage considerations may not be required; such waste should be handled, collected, packaged, labelled, transported and stored in accordance with the environmentally sound management provisions of national legislation for that type of waste.

 In cases where PFOS wastes are considered hazardous wastes, they should be handled, collected, packaged, labelled, transported and stored as such in accordance with applicable provisions of national legislation.
 Individuals involved in the handling, collection, packaging, labelling, transportation and storage of hazardous PFOS wastes should receive proper training.
-Where appropriate, procedures and processes for managing hazardous wastes should be considered for managing wastes with a content of PFOS above 50 mg/kg to prevent spills and leaks that could lead to worker or community exposure or releases to the environment.
+Where appropriate, procedures and processes for managing hazardous wastes should be considered for managing wastes with a content of PFOS at or above 50 mg/kg and PFOA above [xx] mg/kg to prevent spills and leaks that could lead to worker or community exposure or releases to the environment.

-Subsections (1) and (2) below outline considerations for the handling, collection, packaging, labelling, transportation and storage of waste streams that may be contaminated with PFOS and its related substances.
+Subsections (1) and (2) below outline considerations for the handling, collection, packaging, labelling, transportation and storage of waste streams that may be contaminated with PFOS and PFOA and their related substances.

 1. Liquids and semi-liquids (i.e., wastewater, landfill leachate, sewage sludge, hydraulic fluids and aqueous film-forming foams)